 One of the biggest challenges I face as a single mom and small business owner is being a confident decision-maker.
 Yes, I have friends and family with whom to discuss major decisions, but ultimately, the buck stops with me.
 If I make the wrong choice, I have no one to blame but myself.
 At times, the weight of this burden is a heavy one.

-> This week I read Numbers 9–the story of how God led His people in the wilderness.
+In Numbers 9 we discover how God led His people in the wilderness.
 It was a very simple system.
 The cloud of God’s presence stayed over the Tabernacle until He wanted the Israelites to move.
 When the cloud moved, they followed.
 When it stopped, they set up camp.

-> “Lord, if You could just hover a cloud over the heads of a potential daycare family to show me whether I should accept this application, that would be great.
+“Lord, if You could just hover a cloud over the heads of a potential daycare family to show me whether I should accept this application, that would be great.
 And perhaps a little circle of fog around the next appliance I need to buy to indicate if it’s going to be a good deal, or break down in a few months?
 Oh, and my son is really wondering what he should choose as his minor in college.
 How about a little cloud icon next to the classes he should take?”

-> As I pondered the likelihood of getting an affirmative answer to my prayer, God brought to mind an outline I have kept since Bible college.
-Pulling out my old study Bible, I flipped to the middle pages, where I had copied down the sermon notes from a chapel message preached at Northland Baptist Bible College, about 20 years ago.
+As I pondered the likelihood of getting an affirmative answer to my prayer, God brought to mind an outline I have kept since Bible college.
+Pulling out my old study Bible, I flipped to the middle pages, where I’d written notes from a chapel message preached at Northland Baptist Bible College, about 20 years ago.

-> Five Guiding Lights to know the Will of God:
+Five Guiding Lights to know the Will of God:

 As believers, the first place we should seek wisdom for the decisions we face is the Word of God.
 And of course this requires daily discipline to make a time and place for this to happen.